|jgo Resume||Reading Room|

 the accelerating worsening of temporary services work (displacing real jobs)

 _IEEE Fort Worth_

 Job Cut Announcements Hit 15-Month High

 "Challenger, Gray & Christmas, which tracks job cuts nationwide, says 50,182 workers lost their jobs in March, up 33.9% from last year."

 Leading, Concurrent, or Lagging: the Knowledge Content of Computer Science in Higher Education and the Labor Market

-Lonnie Martin Causseaux (s of Lovie Pearce Causseaux & Addie Revell) b: 1926-05-05 d: 1997-05-18 murdered while wearing his leg braces and sitting on his front porch with his crutches leaning against the wall behind and next to him by one Gibson, member of Tallahassee Police Dept. who over-reacted to Causseaux having ordered a peeping-tom/code-nazi named Pulvemueller/PowderMiller away from his property
+Lonnie Martin Causseaux (son of Lovie Pearce Causseaux & Addie Revell) b: 1926-05-05 d: 1997-05-18 murdered while wearing his leg braces and sitting on his front porch chair with his crutches leaning against the wall behind and next to him by one Gibson, member of Tallahassee Police Dept. who over-reacted to Causseaux having ordered a peeping-tom/code-nazi named Pulvemueller/PowderMiller away from his property

 Robert Higgs _Independent Review_

 Regime Uncertainty: Why the Great Depression Lasted So Long and Why Prosperity Resumed after the War (pdf)